ORNL/cpp-proposals-pub/D1673/blas_interface.md

-* *Remarks:* If `in_vector_t::element_type` and `T` are both floating-point types or complex versions thereof, and if `T` has higher precision than `in_vector_type::element_type`, then implementations will use `T`'s precision or greater for intermediate terms in the sum.
+* *Remarks:* If `in_vector_t::element_type` and `T` are both floating-point types or complex versions thereof, and if `T` has higher precision than `in_vector_type::element_type`, then intermediate terms in the sum use `T`'s precision or greater.

 *[Note:* Like `reduce`, `dot` applies binary `operator+` in an unspecified order.
 This may yield a nondeterministic result for